 Some ASM can affect an unborn baby while it is developing and so these drugs are usually avoided for girls and women who may become pregnant.

 Although ASM recommendations are largely the same for men, women and children, there are some reasons why a particular ASM might be chosen or avoided for a particular person.
 This may be due to possible side effects.
-For example, some ASM can affect concentration more than others so they might be avoided for a student at school or college.

-Treatment is usually started with a first line ASM.
+Treatment is usually started with a 'first line' ASM.
 This is an ASM that is tried first and taken on its own, sometimes called monotherapy.
 Once the most appropriate ASM for you has been identified and discussed with you, you will usually start on a very low dose.
 This helps your body get used to the medication, and makes side effects less likely.
 The dose is then increased slowly over a number of weeks until it stops your seizures.
 The right dose for you may be different to what is right for someone else and is sometimes referred to as your ‘individual therapeutic concentration’.